Ettorakis/OS_project/README.md

 - **Laboratory_Experience/**: This directory contains the documentation and the useful materials divided for each laboratory experience, and the relative solutions developed by us.

 - **PowerPoint_Presentation/**: This directory holds the power point presentation that contains the explanation of our project.

+-  **Overleaf Projects - Lab experiences.zip**: This is a zip file containing all the reports and materials realative to the laboratory experiences.

 - **LICENSE.md**: This is the license of this project.